AideenM12/MotherFolklore-MS3/README.md

 6. Type 'git clone' and paste the copied URL.
 7. Press Enter.
 A local clone will be created.

-Once the project been loaded into the IDE it is necesscary to install the necessary requirements which can be done by typing the following command.
+Once the project been loaded into the IDE it is necessary to install the necessary requirements which can be done by typing the following command.

     -pip install -r requirements.txt